Sangdeh, Gilan

-Sangdeh (سنگده, also Romanized as Sangedeh; also known as Sangada) is a village in Yeylaqi-ye Ardeh Rural District, Pareh Sar District, Rezvanshahr County, Gilan Province, Iran.
-At the 2006 census, its population was 143, in 39 families.
+Sangdeh (سنگده) (Note: Also romanized as Sangedeh; also known as Sangada) is a village in Yeylaqi-ye Ardeh Rural District of Pareh Sar District in Rezvanshahr County, Gilan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 143 in 39 households.
+The following census in 2011 counted 215 people in 86 households.
+The 2016 census measured the population of the village as 343 people in 111 households.